shipengcheng1230/Quaycle.jl/README.md

 ## References

+Please consider to cite the following papers if you find this package useful.

-Liu, Yajing, Jeffrey J. McGuire, and Mark D. Behn.
-2012.
-“Frictional Behavior of Oceanic Transform Faults and Its Influence on Earthquake Characteristics.”
-Journal of Geophysical Research: Solid Earth 117 (B4). https://doi.org/10.1029/2011JB009025.
+* Rice, J. (1993).
+Spatio-temporal complexity of slip on a fault.
+Journal of Geophysical Research: Solid Earth, 98(B6), 9885–9907. https://doi.org/10.1029/93JB00191

+* Liu, Y., & Rice, J. R. (2005).
+Aseismic slip transients emerge spontaneously in three-dimensional rate and state modeling of subduction earthquake sequences.
+Journal of Geophysical Research: Solid Earth, 110(B8). https://doi.org/10.1029/2004JB003424